For Professionals

 Why is This Program Unique?

 “Parenting children with special healthcare needs magnifies the results of effective and ineffective parental/caregiver responses.
 Raising a child with a chronic illness involves an often-confusing state of mixed uncertainty, apprehension, and heightened responsibility.
 I have had a special interest in medical genetics and children with special healthcare needs throughout my entire thirty-plus year career and, until now, have never come across a book or program that truly meets the needs of these families.
-One of my mantras for many years has been, ‘Don’t disable a child with disabilities!’
-As this book points out so clearly, these children, even more so than children who are not obviously medically impacted, need to be confident, competent, respectful, responsible, and, ultimately, independent.”
-Tracy L. Trotter, MD, FAAP, Pediatric & Adolescent Medicine

-There is plenty of great information readily available for special needs parents which focus on external challenges such as school issues, medical care provisions, community support, etc. This program focuses on the behavioral, emotional, and interpersonal issues that families face.
-Parental responses to a child’s medical condition have a great impact on both medical compliance and mental health.
+Parental responses to a child’s medical condition have a great impact on both medical adherence and mental health.
 Parents with chronically ill children need parenting strategies specifically designed to help them effectively cope with the unique challenges they face.
 This program teaches those strategies, tools and techniques in an uncomplicated manner.

 Parents need your professional guidance to help them cope with their child’s medical issues and the frustration that occurs when their child shows poor self-care.
 Let us help you have the responses you need when: